Macron gives a wake-up call speech to Europe

 French President Emmanuel Macron has issued one of his strongest warnings yet about growing security threats in Europe, declaring, “Ukraine has become a global conflict.”
 In a national speech on Wednesday, he urged France and the European Union to accelerate efforts to strengthen military capabilities, even hinting at extending France’s nuclear deterrent to the rest of the EU.

-His address came as Europe prepares for a reality without unconditional US military support.
+His address came as EU leaders prepared for an emergency summit on Thursday, where they will discuss how to prepare for a world in which US military support is no longer unconditional.
 “I want to believe America will stand by our side, but we must prepare for that not to be the case,” he said.
-He expressed willingness to work with other European countries – Germany, in particular – to strengthen the continent as a collective, something France has called for since the 1960s.
+He expressed willingness to work with other European countries – Germany, in particular – to strengthen the continent’s collective security, something France has called for since the 1960s.

 He instructed his government to boost defense spending from 2.1% of GDP to 3.5% in five years – through reforms and without raising taxes.
 He also called on France to “reindustrialize” and establish complete military supply chains domestically.